Zebulon Brockway

-Zebulon Reed Brockway (April 28, 1827 – October 21, 1920) was a penologist and is sometimes regarded as the "Father of prison reform" and "Father of American parole" in the United States.
+Zebulon Reed Brockway (April 28, 1827 – October 21, 1920) was an American penologist and is sometimes regarded as the "Father of prison reform" and "Father of American parole" in the United States.

 Early life

-Brockway was born in Lyme, Connecticut on April 28, 1827.
-He married Jane Woodhouse (1828-1911) on April 13, 1853.
+Brockway was born in Lyme, Connecticut, on April 28, 1827.
+He married Jane Woodhouse (1828–1911) on April 13, 1853.

 Career

-He began his career as a prison guard or assistant warden at the state prison in Wethersfield, Connecticut in 1848.
+He began his career as a prison guard or assistant warden at the state prison in Wethersfield, Connecticut, in 1848.
 Brockway became a clerk at the Wethersfield prison by 23 years old.
-Later he worked as assistant superintendent of the Municipal Alms House in Albany, New York for four years.
-He was made the Monroe County, New York Penitentiary superintendent in 1854.
+Later he worked as assistant superintendent of the Municipal Alms House in Albany, New York, for four years.
+He was made the Monroe County Penitentiary superintendent in 1854.
 There, he focused upon rehabilitation of the prisoners.
 In 1861, Brockway became the superintendent of the prison in Detroit, where he attempted to introduce work and release supervision programs and "indeterminate sentences".
 Brockway's chief innovation, though, was his attempt to establish the country's first indeterminate sentencing system.
 In 1869, Brockway drafted a law, passed by the Michigan legislature but overturned by the state Supreme Court, that would allow for the conditional and discretionary release of "common prostitutes."

 When he was in Detroit, he got the inspiration for his prison reforms from Moses and Amos Pilsbury, who also brought about prison reforms.
 He began his reforms in Detroit.
 However, he resigned in 1872 when his ideas were no longer accepted.

 Before the Elmira Reformatory was built, Brockway was already made the superintendent in 1876.
 While warden at the Elmira Reformatory in Upstate New York from 1876 to 1900, Brockway claimed to introduce a program of education, training in useful trades, physical activity, indeterminate sentences, inmate classification according to "grades," and an incentive program; his own reports of the accomplishments of the reformatory were highly influential in prison reform across the nation.
-Publicly, Brockway claimed to believe that the aim of the prison was to rehabilitate and not simply just to punish.
+Publicly, Brockway claimed to believe that the aim of the prison was to rehabilitate and not simply to punish.
 Grounding his claims in anecdotal and eugenic "prison science," Brockway publicly advocated for the reformatory's provision of Christian moral education paired with manual labor as a means of reforming the individual incarcerated therein.
 He also used the idea of the indeterminate sentence to incentivize prison discipline.